DNSCond/joinreqst/README.md

 ## Changelog

+### 0.1.5: Promise.allSettled

+- changed something that it no longer waits one by one. doing them all asynchronousl

 ### 0.1.2 - heatedFixtionallity (0.1.3, 0.1.4: updated version in readme)

 - added so it only sees your own subreddit, hopefully.